peilinok/EasyRecorder/README.md

 <br>

 <p>
-  EasyRecorder is a cross-platform screen recorder which is written by node-js and depended on screen-recorder.
+  EasyRecorder is a cross-platform screen recorder which is written by node-js and depended on ffmpeg-recorder.
 </p>

 <br>